Venue: Room GFR-12, West Suffolk House, Western Way, Bury St Edmunds IP33 3YU

 If the Licensing Authority could not show the above, then the application should be granted.

-In making their decision, Members were also advised to consider the Licensing Act 2003, the Guidance on the Act and the Council’s Statement of Licensing Policy, with particular reference to the adopted Cumulative Impact Assessment within the Council’s Policy.
+In making their decision, Members were also advised to consider the Licensing Act 2003, the Guidance on the Act and the Council’s Statement of Licensing Policy.

-The Sub-Committee then heard the individual submissions from each of the parties present.
+The Sub-Committee then heard the submissions from the individuals present.